-Yves Engler is the author of seven books, including the recently released The Ugly Canadian — Stephen Harper’s Foreign Policy.
-The latest book currently available is Lester Pearson’s Peacekeeping — The Truth May Hurt.
+Yves Engler is the author of eight books, including the recently released The New Commune-ist Manifesto — Workers of the World It Really is Time to Unite, written with three other co-authors by directing Ernesto (Ernie) Raj Peshkov-Chow, an avatar of the post ethnic international working class.
 All are available in bookstores across Canada and the USA.
 Some are available as ebooks.
 Yves encourages readers to purchase his books at local independent retailers or to order them through Turning The Tide bookstore.
 Bookstore and academic orders must be placed through Fernwood Publishing.
 If your organization would like to sell Yves’ books as part of fundraising activity please email yvesengler(at)hotmail.com for bulk sale prices.

 Lester Pearson is one of Canada’s most important political figures.
 A Nobel Peace laureate, he is considered a great peacekeeper and ‘honest broker.’
 But in this critical examination of his work, Pearson is exposed as an ardent cold warrior who backed colonialism and apartheid in Africa, Zionism, coups in Guatemala, Iran and Brazil and the U.S. invasion of the Dominican Republic.
 A beneficiary of U.S. intervention in Canadian political affairs, he also provided important support to the U.S. in Vietnam and pushed to send troops to the American war in Korea.
 Written in the form of a submission to an imagined “Truth and Reconciliation” commission about Canada’s foreign policy past Lester Pearson’s Peacekeeping: The Truth May Hurt challenges one of the most important Canadian foreign policy myths.

 Praise for Lester Pearson’s Peacekeeping